armory/docs/content/en/docs/spinnaker-install-admin-guides/packer.md

 * `aws_vpc_id`: `vpc-123456`
 * `aws_subnet_id`: `subnet-0123456789`

-## What exactly are packer scripts?
+## What exactly are Packer scripts?

 Spinnaker works best when deploying immutable artifacts to immutable machine images.
 When working with machine images, packer scripts are used during the **Bake Stage** to create an immutable machine image.